jonnyweatherly/aajonusnet/md/QNA/Q&A Of October 24, 2010.md

 Q: You just get the whole bulk order to send to L.A.?

-A: Even for Rawsome.
+A: Even for Rawesome.
 They have to go downtown and pick up all that food.
-It doesn't get delivered to Rawsome in Venice.
+It doesn't get delivered to Rawesome in Venice.
 They have to go downtown and at a certain distribution warehouse to unpack it, to unload it and put it on their trucks, and then take it from downtown to here.
 You would have to do the same thing with a van or something.

 Q: [unintelligible]